MikeBusuttil/kaggle/README.md

 #### clean it up and ask for help

 - put both methodologies into 1 file and see how their output and submission scores differ
+  - clean up the outlier detection code (or move it to talk2me)
+    - moving it to talk2me would also mean moving the transformation code to a library which isn't a bad idea... just gotta solve the rebuild-on-save issue first
-  - clean up the transformations list by making each item and object
+  - clean up the transformations list by making each item an object
-  - add all column dropping, row dropping, manual edits, and post-fit adjustments to the transformations list
+    - check notes to make sure the shape looks good
   - create multiple schemes and see how they compare
   - verify that they match already-submitted results
 - summarize both methodologies